ffh571/velociraptor-web/content/about/_index.md

 ## So what is Velociraptor?

-Velociraptor is a unique, advanced open-source endpoint monitoring, digital forensic and cyber response platform.

-It was originally developed by DFIR professionals who needed a powerful and efficient way to hunt and monitor activities across fleets of endpoints for specific artefacts, in a wide range of digital forensic and cyber incident response investigations such as:
+Well velociraptor is a powerful open source DFIR tool and framework.
+Velociraptor is deployed in a cloud environment.
+And is easy to use once you get the hang of it.
+Velociraptor a powerful and efficient way to hunt and monitor activities across fleets of endpoints for specific artefacts, in a wide range of digital forensic and cyber incident response investigations such as:
 * Responding to data breaches
 * Reconstructing attacker activities through digital forensic analysis
 * Hunting for evidence of sophisticated adversaries